Cauliflower Potato Salad is the greatest alternative to eating a lower carb version of potato salad.

 Then you can cover and refrigerate your Cauliflower Potato Salad until you’re ready to serve it.
 It’s nice to give it some time for the flavors to meld a little bit.

 If you happen to be following the Weight Watchers program, this is a good “potato” salad to try.
-One serving of this potato salad will cost you 2 WW points on any color program.
+For WW Points, click the WW link in the recipe card.
 There are six servings in the recipe.
 Enjoy!

 Here are a few more potato salad recipes you might like to try: